Cloud-Solutions-Architects/aws-lambda-guardduty/README.md

 In total, eight resources are deployed, including rules, IAM roles, and the Lambda function.

+### AIM Role and Policy
+The CloudFormation Template (CFT) will create specific IAM roles and policies, explicitly defined in the `template.yml` file.
+Below are the scope and permissions assigned by the CFT:

+#### Lambda Function

+The function will have restricted access to a specific S3 bucket and the necessary permissions to execute.
+These include:
+- AWSLambdaBasicExecutionRole
+- AWSLambda_ReadOnlyAccess
+- AWSXrayWriteOnlyAccess
+- s3:ListAllMyBuckets
+- s3:GetObject
+- s3:PutObject

+#### Event Rule

+This rule will grant permission to events.amazonaws.com and allow it to invoke only our serverless function.
+The assigned permissions are:
+- sts:AssumeRole
+- lambda:InvokeFunction

 ## Setup
 Download or clone this repository.